pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 If you have multiple accounts at the bank, you have to select the bank account that you want to import data from.
 Choose a start date for importing transactions and confirm by clicking the :btn:Connect to bank: button.
-If you now browse back to the "Automatic import" page, it will display the bank connections you selected on the previous page as connected.
+If you now navigate back to the "Automatic import" page, it will display the bank connections you selected on the previous page as connected.

 Once the automatic import is active, you should check it for unresolved transactions occasionally.
 The [section below](bank-transfer.md#handling-unresolved-transactions) explains how to handle unresolved transactions manually.